Revolutionary-Games/Thrive-Launcher/README.md

 ### Required packages

-On linux these packages need to be installed for the launcher to run
-correctly: `libXScrnSaver`
+On Linux a new enough OS is needed to include new enough glibc version.
+Latest Ubuntu LTS is the oldest guaranteed distro to work.

 ### Required windows version